EliAndrewC/l7r/setting/l7r.md

 - The word "salaat" is related to the word salaam, and means "prayer".

 Putting this all together, the name Medin al Salaat literally means "the value of prayer".
-Under the rule of the Unicorn clan, this was a sign of their devotion to the fortunes and the benevolence of heaven.
+Under the rule of the Unicorn Clan, this was a sign of their devotion to the fortunes and the benevolence of heaven.
 Under the current rulers whose Khadi allies practice maho openly, it may have a degrading tone, possibly implying that prayer has no value.
 This would be in line with other known gaijin sayings, e.g. the infamous and often-repeated motto "Rich men, poor men, wise men, foolish men, good men, evil men - without water, they are all dead men."

 However, the city originally had a different name, Medinat al Salaam.
 Putting together what's listed above, this name means "the price of speech" or possibly "the price of peace".

 Records from the early days of the Empire are poor, and Hantei Kajimitsu's "History of Early Rokugan" speaks little of gaijin lands.
 He does refer to "the city of Medin al Salaat", which is the earliest reference to the city.
-However, historians have found copies of documents whose originals are said to be even older, which indicate that prior to Shinjo's children conquering the city it was known as "Medinat al Salaam", and it was changed to "Medin al Salaat" by the early Unicorn clan.
+However, historians have found copies of documents whose originals are said to be even older, which indicate that prior to Shinjo's children conquering the city it was known as "Medinat al Salaam", and it was changed to "Medin al Salaat" by the early Unicorn Clan.

 Much of the above doesn't actually fit with real-life languages, even though it draws a little from them.
 "Salaam" is a real word, but the various meanings, implications, and conjugations here are mostly invented for this fictional setting.
 The hope is that it nevertheless reads clearly on its own terms, setting aside real, historical languages.